-Financial assets are initially measured at fair value, and subsequently at their amortised cost.
+Financial assets held at amortised cost are initially measured at fair value, and subsequently at their amortised cost.

 Interest receivable is credited to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement, based on the carrying amount of the assets, multiplied by the effective rate of interest for the instruments.
 This means that: